Translation of Anthologia Latina 749–751 by Ɔ. Martiana.

 You renew the solstice with the sistrum, you shake the cymbal plates,

-And in turn you renew the lights each successive month.
+And you renew again the lights of each successive month.

 After you are smaller; you always grow after your disk wanes.

-Be present here, and be a goddess well-inclined towards our prayers,
+Be present here, and be well-inclined, goddess, towards our prayers,

-And allow the heifers joined to your light-bearing yokes to rest
+And allow the bullocks joined to your light-bearing yokes to rest,

-So that Fortune may spin her wheel the way that prosperity run.
+So that Fortune may spin her wheel the way that prosperity runs.